Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP 3.6.3 =
 - German translation file updated.
 Thanks to Thorsten.
+- When there are multiple download now buttonso n a page and the terms checkbox is enabled, it needs to be accepted on every download button.

 = 3.6.2 =
 - Added new feature that allows you to show a terms and conditions checkbox for the download buttons.